DMVis/DMVis/documentation/GOOD_PRACTICES.md

 ## Visualisation Layout

-The layout of a visualisation is similair to the component, the difference being that all the logic like setting the [Context](utils/Context.md) should happen at this level, in order to set all the information properly for components that may be used.
+The layout of a visualisation is similar to the component, the difference being that all the logic like setting the [Context](utils/Context.md) should happen at this level, in order to set all the information properly for components that may be used.

 We recommend the use of the [BaseVisualisation](components/BaseVisualisation.md) to start of with some helpful features.